 There are various mobility aids to assist your pet (and you!) at each stage of Degenerative Myelopathy, from early knuckling to full-blown loss of front and hind leg mobility.
 Visit here for more information.

 Tika can only use her front legs while we lift up and support her hind legs (like a wheel barrow) as she walks.
 This is very tricky.
-Now in her final stretch, Tika is losing stability in her front legs causing her to stumble; I now use a front harness combined with the belly sling to provide the needed support and stability when moving about.
+Now in her final stretch, Tika is losing stability in her front legs causing her to stumble; I now use a Rogz Utility Explore Harness combined with the belly sling to provide the needed support and stability when moving about.
+I should have been using this much earlier, as it provides Tika with much more support and gives me the confidence that I’ll be able to lift her if she has a little tumble.

 Walkin’ Wheels Wheelchair – A New Lease on Life